 ToggleRecognizing Symptoms and When to Worry

-If your right or left eye closes on its own regularly, you may be experiencing involuntary closing of the eye.
-In some cases, it affects only one eyelid; in others, both may be involved.
-Mild eyelid twitching is common and usually harmless.
-But strong or repeated involuntary closing of the eyelids may suggest an underlying issue.
+If your right or left eye is closing on its own regularly, you may be experiencing involuntary closure of the eye.
+In some cases, people notice that they unintentionally close one eye while focusing on a task or during long periods of concentration.
+But strong or repeated involuntary eyelid closure may suggest an underlying issue.

 If the symptoms are joined by slurred speech or facial drooping, seek urgent medical attention, as these could mimic stroke signs.
 Drooping or folding of the upper eyelid may also point to issues with the eyelid muscles or facial nerves.